tucats/ego/LANGUAGE.md

     }

 This can be used in the `catch` block if it needs handle more than one possible error, for example.

+## Conditional expression error handling
+If you need to catch a possible error in an expression, you can use a short-form of the `try` and `catch` that works within an expression.
+Consider the following example:

+    emp := { name: "Donna", age: 32 }

+    hours := 40
+    pay := emp.wage * hours

+This code will generate an error on the statement that attempts to reference the structure member `wage`, which does not exist.
+If you think the field might not exist, or you are doing an operation that might result in an error (division by zero, perhaps) that you have a useful default for, use the conditional expression
+syntax:

+    emp := { name: "Donna", age: 32 }

+    hours := 40
+    pay := ?emp.wage:25.0 * hours

+The "?" indicates that the following expression component (up to the ":") is wrapped in a try/catch block.
+If no error occurs, the expression is used as specified.
+But if there is an error ("no such structure field", for example) then the exprssion after the ":" is used instead.
+So in the above example, because there isn't a `wage` field in this employee's record, the program assumes a wage of $25/hour in the calculation of the pay.

 ## Signalling Errors <a name="signalling"></a>